-Searching for Old World structure into a New World lifestyle
+You might miss Old World structure in your New World lifestyle

 Absent a trust fund, most people have to work to sustain their travels.
 There are multiple ways to do this and for most long-term travellers, that means some sort of freelance work online.
 This is a vast topic that I won’t go into here, but the challenges are plentiful and you shouldn’t underestimate how much time you will spend pitching for work, making financial plans that rarely come to pass and flat out looking at your bank account in dismay.
 Yes, travelling in cheaper countries helps, but as a freelancer, for every hour you sit on a beach, it’s an hour you don’t get paid.
 And let’s not even think about the possibility of getting sick for a week or needing a 2-week repair on your laptop.

-2. People will want to talk about money…a lot
+People will want to talk about money a lot

 There’s also a very strange break in the social norm that comes with long-term work and travel – so many people shed the taboo about money and seem completely comfortable asking you how much you earn.
 I get it, you’re intrigued (because you want to know if you could do it too), but seriously?!
 You’re a complete stranger and you’re the 12th person to ask me this week.
 Guess how many times I got asked about my income when I was a lawyer?
 Zero.
 Zilch.
 Never.
 For a while I experimented with the telling the truth.
 When people asked how much I’d made, I simply told then and they commonly looked at me like I’d just shot their kitten.
 And in a way, I had.
 The truth is I don’t break even every month and I still have savings I’m relying on.
 For many people, travelling the world on a one-way ticket is a dream lifestyle and to be that person is living proof of the possibility that maybe, just maybe one day it’s a dream they may get to fulfil.
 Tell people their dream has its downsides and that many of those are financial and you may as well tell a five year old that Father Christmas is just his fat, old dad.
 Reality bites and being the one to tell people that can be sucky.